Effective and Efficient Dropout for Deep Convolutional Neural Networks: Experiments

-In Table~\ref{tab:drop_operation_comp}, we can notice that our proposed convolutional building blocks consistently improve over their original blocks by a significant margin of around 0.20\% accuracy.
-Another important finding is that comparing to their original results, networks trained with drop-neuron and drop-channel achieve significantly better performance, which demonstrates that dropout technique is effective in regularizing CNNs if applied properly.
-For instance, the introduction of drop-channel alone achieves absolute reduction of error rate 0.42\%, 0.66\% and 0.25\% improvement of accuracy on VGG-11, WRN-40-4 and DenseNet-L100-K12 respectively.
+We can notice that the proposed building blocks consistently improve over the original blocks by a significant margin.
+Comparing to the original results, networks trained with \dropneuron and \dropchannel achieve significantly better performance, which demonstrates that the dropout technique is effective in regularizing CNNs if applied properly.
+For instance, the introduction of \dropchannel alone achieves a reduction of the error rate by 0.42\%, 0.66\% and 0.25\% on VGG-11, WRN-40-4 and DenseNet-L100-K12 respectively.